 To know a person of deep religious faith is to be curious about the source and nature of that faith.
-It is, therefore, not surprising that many members of the New Covenant Church of God are asked by friends, "Who are you?"
-This brief introduction to the life and beliefs of the New Covenant will hopefully go some way in answering that question.
+It is, therefore, not surprising that many members of the New Covenant Assemblies of Yahweh (NCAY) have been asked by friends, "Who are you?"
+This brief introduction to the life and beliefs of NCAY will hopefully go some way in answering that question.

 1. A Believing People

-New Covenant Christians as we are also called sometimes) are, first and foremost, a believing people.
+Messianic Evangelicals (or New Covenant Christians as we are also called sometimes) are, first and foremost, a believing people.
 Our doctrines, teachings and beliefs are centred in the unique birth, life, death and resurrection of Yah'shua the Messiah (Jesus Christ) and are therefore similar to those held by many other Christians.
-But the particular way in which we live and present the Gospel (Good News) of Jesus Christ is quite unique.
-New Covenant Christians have been called to a new life in faith and practice that is unlike any existing Christian community in the world today.
-We believe we have been called to prepare the Christian Community not only for prophetic events that are shortly to occur in the world but most importantly for the Millennial World that will come when Jesus Christ returns.
+But the particular way in which we live and present the Besorah or Gospel (Good News) of Yah'shua the Messiah (Jesus Christ) is quite unique.
+Messianic Evangelicals have been called to a new life in faith and practice that is unlike any existing Christian or Messianic community in the world today.
+We believe we have been called to prepare the Christian Community not only for prophetic events that are shortly to occur - and are already occurring - in the world but most importantly for the Millennial World that will come when Yah'shua the Messiah (Jesus Christ) returns.

 2. A People with History

-Though the New Covenant Church is young (begun in 1986), it sees itself as part of an unfolding process in history.
-In the larger sense the New Covenant has emerged from the historic Hebrew and Christian traditions in which God's people have yearned for and received divine guidance.
-Because we are a late 20th century Church some of the values and influences of Evangelical Protestantism, Messianic Judaism and Restorationism are still to be seen in our movement.
-We are, however, evolving quickly as we remain sensitive to our prophetic call, so that even in the short space of one decade the modern New Covenant Church is virtually unrecognisable from the small body of Christians who first organised in the late 1980's.
-Following the break-neck speed of the unfolding of New Covenant history is not, therefore, easy.
-Ours is not a stationary Church but one that is constantly exploring and changing as it comes to better understand its world mission.
+Though NCAY is young (1986), it sees itself as part of an unfolding process in history.
+In the larger sense NCAY has emerged from the historic Hebrew and Christian traditions in which Elohim's (God's) people have yearned for and received divine guidance.
+Because we are a late 20th-/early 21st-century spiritual community many of the values and influences of Evangelical Protestantism and Messianic Israelitism are strongly evident in our movement.
+We are, however, evolving quickly as we remain sensitive to our prophetic call, so that even in the short space of three decades the modern NCAY community is virtually unrecognisable from the small body of Christians who first organised in the late 1980's.
+Following and keeping up with the break-neck speed of the unfolding of NCAY history is not, therefore, easy.
+Ours is not a stationary fellowship but one that is constantly exploring and changing as it comes to better understand its world mission.

 3. A People with a Calling

-Vision always outstretches available resources in a prophetic church.
-With five major callings to perform that encompass not only the whole world in this historical dispensation but the next one also, New Covenant Christians realise only too well their human limitations and their utter dependance on God for all things (see our pamphlet, The Five Commissions of the New Covenant).
-Whilst the long term objectives of the Church are staggering, the short-term objectives are realistic whilst challenging.
-New Covenant Christians are following a prophetic timetable and witnessing the miraculous hand of God in their, and others', spiritual unfoldment.
+Vision always outstretches available resources in a prophetic body.
+With five major callings to perform that encompass not only the whole world in this historical dispensation but the next one also, Messianic Evangelicals realise only too well their human limitations and their utter dependence on Yahweh for all things (see The Five Commissions).
+Whilst the long-term objectives of NCAY are staggering, the short-term objectives are realistic whilst challenging.
+Messianic Evangelicals are following a prophetic timetable and witnessing the miraculous hand of Yahweh in their, and others', spiritual unfoldment.

 4. A People who Care

 There is a great deal of carelessness in the world today.
 Some of it is seen in the shoddiness of services and goods which people provide other people.
 But these more apparent, immediate, and outward signs are only the tip of the iceberg of a growing carelessness of people for people.
-Our day is becoming increasingly typical of the times described by the Lord Jesus when he said the love of many would turn cold and iniquity would flourish.
+Our day is becoming increasingly typical of the times described by Yah'shua the Messiah (Jesus Christ) when He said the love of many would turn the hearts of men cold and iniquity would flourish.
 Because we see much evil, hurt and injury, we encourage our people as individuals (in their professions, vocations, and civic duties) and as organised groups and congregations to utilise many of the resources available to them in righting social injustices which exist, in bringing a ministry of healing to people who are hurting physically, emotionally, and spiritually.
-It is the call of all New Covenant Christians to render service to the sick, lonely, and unloved people of the world as best they can and according to God's prophetic call to them as individuals and as local congregations.
+It is the call of all Messianic Evangelicals to render service to the sick, lonely, and unloved people of the world as best they can and according to Yahweh's prophetic call to them as individuals and as local congregations.

 5. A Trans-National Fellowship of Hope

 But in the face of all this, we are a people of hope.
 Our hope is not in ourselves nor in modern technology.
 It is not in some set of concepts or ideas or plans.
 It is, instead, in the One Person whom we have found to be utterly reliable and worthy of trust.
-Because we know Jesus Christ, and because Christ has so thoroughly changed our inner selves (and is continuing to change us), we are absolutely convinced that the hope of the world is, as it has always been, the Lord Jesus Christ.
+Because we know Yah'shua the Messiah (Jesus Christ), and because Messiah has so thoroughly changed our inner selves (and is continuing to change us), we are absolutely convinced that the hope of the world is, as it has always been, the Master Yah'shua the Messiah (Jesus Christ).

 Our mission is to share that hope with you in an atmosphere of love and good fellowship which our fellowship offers and to prepare you for the tough times that are now beginning.
 As an international fellowship, we are a trans-national family of believers sharing a common hope, love, and faith.
-In the New Covenant Church of God you may have hope in the Lord Jesus which can have a warm and profound, even revolutionary, impact on your life.
+In NCAY you may have hope in the Master Yah'shua (Jesus) which can have a warm and profound, even revolutionary, impact on your life.

 6. A People who Believe in the Bible

-The New Covenant Church of God is founded on scriptural principles.
-As Christians we believe that the Bible is the Word of God which provides insights and reliable guidance for living our lives in today's world and preparing for tomorrow's.
-In it we read about God's involvement with people in history and the promise of God's continuing action in the present.
+NCAY is founded on scriptural principles.
+As Christians we believe that the Bible is the Davar Elohim (Word of God) which provides insights and reliable guidance for living our lives in today's world and preparing for tomorrow's.
+In it we read about Elohim's (God's) involvement with people in history and the promise of Elohim's (God's) continuing action in the present.

 7. A People who Believe in Contemporary Revelation

-Whilst the spiritual truths found in the Bible transcend time and space, some of its council addresses local situations and are only relevant to a cultural context which now no longer exists.
+Whilst the spiritual truths found in the Bible transcend time and space, some of its council addresses local situations and may only be relevant to a cultural context which now no longer exists.
 Modern revelation is therefore desperately needed to address the needs of the modern world.
-It is for this reason that New Covenant Christians believe in on-going apostolic and prophetic ministry.
+It is for this reason that Messianic Evangelicals believe in on-going apostolic and prophetic ministry.

-Whilst for the sake of unity with the wider Body of Christ (other Christian churches) we limit ourselves to the Bible as our only standard of truth in our public ministry, we do acknowledge a secondary canon of additional scripture.
-Because of the dilemma this has caused us in our relationship with fellow Christians, the New Covenant Church is organised in a rather special way.
+Whilst for the sake of unity with the wider Body of Christ (other Christian churches and Messianic assemblies) we limit ourselves to the Protestant Bible as our only standard of truth in our public ministry, we do acknowledge on-going revelation and therefore the possibility of more scripture in the future.

-Despite the concept of the global village and the emerging global culture, local cultures are still very different.
+Despite the concept of the global village and the emerging socially engineered humanist global culture, local cultures are still very different.
 Even within the Christian community religious assumptions and ways of life vary widely, as does also their approach to different cultures.
 Indeed, much of the secular culture unfortunately intrudes into congregational life in such areas as dress, music, attitudes towards inter-perssonal relationships in both the home and assembly.

-Whilst holding fast the central truths of the Gospel, New Covenant Christians affirm that the Gospel can be expressed and lived in many different ways for the present.
+Whilst holding fast the central truths of the Gospel, Messianic Evangelicals conceed that the Gospel tends, unfortunately, to be expressed and lived in many different ways for the present.
 We must accept people where they are and move forwards from there.
 We believe that in every culture when Christianity has taken root, whether as a minority or the majority faith, that certain truths shine more brightly than in others.
 In other words, every culture provides a wholesome stimulus for certain aspects of the Gospel but is repressive of others.

-The New Covenant Church of God therefore sees as one of its principle missions the establishment of an alternative Christian culture.
+NCAY therefore sees as one of its principle missions the establishment of an alternative Christian or Messianic Israelite culture.
 Because this is no easy matter and takes a great deal of time and personal struggle, it has received a call to establish, in addition to the regular local assemblies, twelve small communities around the world in order to implement these goals.
 The communities represent the best that the word cultures have to offer within the context of the overall prophetic vision of the Millennial World Order that will replace the present world systems.